 What must be questioned, however, is exactly how one interprets the “death of nature” upon which Latour’s work is predicated.
-What exactly one means by it seems to me to alter the kind and nature of the intertwinements, and therefore the contours of the political ecology, that is grounded on it.
-What if the “death of nature” called for by Latour, Descola and others were an insufficient starting point for articulating the kind of collectivity capable of responding to the event or crisis of the Anthropocene?
-What if the “mesh,” the “pluriverse” and all the other various names for this collectivity were threatened by something akin to what Nancy, referencing Marx, calls the “equivalence of catastrophes,” where so-called “natural” disasters such as hurricanes and floods can no longer rigorously be distinguished from man-made disasters such as Fukushima.
+What exactly one means by it seems to me to alter the kind and nature of the intertwinements, and therefore the contours of the political ecology, that are grounded on it.
+What if the “death of nature” called for by Latour, Phillipe Descola, and others were an insufficient starting point for articulating the kind of collectivity capable of responding to the event or crisis of the Anthropocene?
+What if the “mesh,” the “pluriverse,” and all the other various names for this collectivity were threatened by something akin to what Jean-Luc Nancy, referencing Marx, calls the “equivalence of catastrophes,” where so-called “natural” disasters such as hurricanes and floods can no longer rigorously be distinguished from man-made disasters such as Fukushima.
 As Nancy insists, that very equivalence, and the totality of interdependences that constitute it, is the catastrophe itself, which acts as the limit condition against which any rethinking of collectivity or, to use Nancy’s term, any “communism of nonequivalence” would have to be measured.
-As Frédéric Neyrat argues in La Part Inconstructible de la Terre (“The Inconstructible Part of the Earth”), the “death” of nature is far from a recent event; it has in fact occurred repeatedly in the history of the West.
-Neyrat names at least four deaths of nature (there are likely more), including the pre-Socratics’ transformation of nature into substance, monotheisms’ conversion of nature into the medium through which God expresses his commandments, the 17th century’s mechanization, quantification and mathematization of nature, and our own current global financialization of nature into a tradeable resource.
+As Frédéric Neyrat argues in La Part Inconstructible de la Terre (The Inconstructible Part of the Earth), the “death” of nature is far from a recent event; it has in fact occurred repeatedly in the history of the West.
+Neyrat names at least four deaths of nature (there are likely more), including the pre-Socratics’ transformation of nature into substance, monotheism’s conversion of nature into the medium through which God expresses his commandments, the seventeenth century’s mechanization, quantification, and mathematization of nature, and our own current global financialization of nature into a tradeable resource (197–204; 108–12).
 If “Nature” has been dying for some time now, then its most recent entombment is perhaps more ambiguous than Latour admits, and correlatively, so is the new collectivity that emerges as a result.